domcimino/MES-Data-Collectors/README.md

 The diagram shows a basic production line composite of 3 work machines.
 For each machine, its CNC is also shown.

 Connected to each CNC is a custom C# Service (data collector)  that reads the CNC variables and posts them to an MQTT Broker.
+An example of this kind of service is [here](https://github.com/rcarvello/montronix_data_collectors)

 Then, the  Python Service I developed is subscribed to the Broker and acts as a data receiver.
 It processes the received data by using external and configurable Python sub-modules, acting as plug-ins.
 There is one Python plugin for processing data regarding each CNC.
 Each Python plugin stores data in the MySQL database.
 Finally, a MES web application is connected to the DB to read data.